AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “You’ll find out.
 Anyway, toys used to litter the snow just south of the North Pole.”

-C.B. snorted merrily and interjected, “Of course, <i>everything</i> is south of the North Pole!”
+C.B. snorted merrily and interjected, “Of course, _everything_ is south of the North Pole!”
 He laughed and laughed in that bear-growl way of his.
 Anarcho Claus just rolled his eyes.

 “So,” the elf continued, pulling a tobacco pouch from his jacket pocket to refill his pipe, “Red Coat tried to clean up the mess once, and hauled a load of toys way down south – and dumped them in the human zone.
 He quickly discovered that girls and boys loved stuff and – even better – parents loved the way they could get kids to behave by threatening or temping them with the Naughty or Nice lists.
 So he formed this plan: the old geezer flies by, jettisons our waste on you, and gets you kids to toe his line, follow his altruistic policies, and serve the parental establishment he’s covertly backing.
 Simple imperialism.”